atgreen/court-booking-api/README.md

 # court-booking-api
-> An API for a tennis club's website
+> An experimental API for booking tennis courts through browser automation

-This is an experimental API implementation for my tennis club's website for booking courts.
-The website is normally only accessible through a traditional web browser.
-This API implementation uses a headless chrome browser to interface with the website, and provides two API endpoints:
+`court-booking-api` is an experimental API implementation that automates interactions with a tennis club's website to book courts.
+The website typically requires a traditional web browser for access.
+This project uses a headless Chrome browser, controlled via Puppeteer, to interface with the website programmatically.
+It provides two main API endpoints:

 * `/api/v1/open-courts`: provide a list of available courts for a given day
-* `/api/v1/reserve-court`: reserve a specific court
+* `/api/v1/reserve-court`: reserve a court for a specific time

 I won't go into documenting these APIs, as I suspect they are only of interest to me.
 I share this repo in the hopes that it would be of